What are the basic rules?

 - Parents – Parents of students do not have automatic rights (as they did in elementary and secondary school); however, if the student is a dependent we may release records information unless the student has indicated otherwise.
 In general, it is a good idea to check with the Registrar’s office before releasing information to parents or any third party unless you have obtained permission of the student.
 If you see the word “Confidential” next to a name in Banner or Garnet Gateway there is some restriction in place and you must contact the Registrar and Academic Systems Services office before releasing any information.

-- Health and Safety - Recent amendments to FERPA also allow the release of information in the event of a health or safety emergency.
+- Health and Safety – Recent amendments to FERPA also allow the release of information in the event of a health or safety emergency.
 The release is authorized if it is, “necessary to protect the health or safety of the student or other individuals.”
-A record must be kept of the disclosure so contact Security or the Dean of Students Office in the event of an emergency and contact the Registrar’s Office following the disclosure to make a report.
+A record must be kept of the disclosure so contact Security or Student Affairs in the event of an emergency and contact the Registrar’s Office following the disclosure to make a report.

 If you are ever in doubt, do not release any information until you contact the Office of the Registrar at 207-755-5949 or firstname.lastname@example.org.